www.scantips.com

 Near 80% of the S&P 500 companies pay dividends in some degree.
 See a list of these ranked by dividend (however the dividend is "dollars per share", so the percentage number also depends on current price, which routinely changes a bit every day).
 If interested in high dividends, you should also check out the performance of that ticker too, high dividend does not mean high performance.
 The S&P 500 index funds distribute that S&P 500 dividend proportionately into your fund shares.
 You might not even realize you are getting a dividend, but if reinvestment is not already set up, it should appear in your account in your brokers settlement money market fund.
 That would be withdrawals that reduce your stock investment value.

 Don't misunderstand, reinvested dividends are very valuable, and definitely are a huge contribution to future long term income.
-Maybe not on first day, but if reinvested, they continually buy more shares each year which will compound additional future earnings extremely significantly.
+Not on first day, but if reinvested, they continually buy more shares each year which will compound additional future earnings extremely significantly.
 But if you withdraw the dividends, there was No income due to the price drop.
 You withdraw not only the dividend (which is a tiny part of the overall loss coming), but also and most importantly, the loss of their future earnings is repeated every year instead of being compounded year after year, which would have built to a vastly larger value.
 If you withdraw the dividends, it was simply a withdrawal, a distribution of your own money already earned.

 Hard Evidence That a Dividend Payment Drops Stock Price